omerbsezer/Fast-Kubernetes/K8s-CreatingPod-Imperative.md

-## App: K8s Creating Pod - Imperative Way
+## LAB: K8s Creating Pod - Imperative Way

 This scenario shows:
 - how to create basic K8s pod using imperative commands,